 Candidates care about purpose, and Blackbaud delivers by showing examples of the organizations and causes they’re working to support.
 The old saying “show, don’t tell” comes to mind here, as seeing the company’s impact in action provides real examples of how the product is improving lives.

-Vivid Seats is an ecommerce platform for selling and purchasing tickets to local events.
+Vivid Seats is an e-commerce platform for selling and purchasing tickets to local events.
 We worked with them to produce this video targeted to prospective software engineer candidates.
-It positions the company as an employer of choice for engineers, helping them stand out from the crowded field of companies recruiting this skill set.
+It positions Vivid Seats as an employer of choice for engineers, helping them stand out from the crowded field of companies recruiting this skill set.

 Highly competitive candidates like software engineers have plenty of options, so creating a recruitment video with content specific to their field allows you to tailor your messaging and significantly increase relevancy.

 BambooHR is an all-in-one human resources software for small and medium-sized businesses.
 The platform helps companies manage everything from employee records and mobile apps to approvals and reporting.